 Mila Kunis (Jupiter Jones), Channing Tatum (Caine Wise), Sean Bean (Stinger Apini), Eddie Redmayne (Balem Abrasax), Douglas Booth (Titus Abrasax), Tuppence Middleton (Kalique Abrasax), Nikki Amuka-Bird (Captain Singh), Jeremy Swift (Vasiliy Bolodnikov), Gugu Mbatha-Raw (Famulus), Maria Doyle Kennedy (Aleksa), David Ajala (Ibis), Doona Bae, Charlotte Beaumont (Kiza), Samuel Barnett (Advocate Bob), Spencer Wilding (Falque), Vanessa Kirby (Katherine Dunlevy), James D’Arcy (Jupiter’s Father), Terry Gilliam (Bureaucrat)

-Jupiter Jones was born at sea after her astronomer father was murdered by Russian police and her mother left for life in the US.
-She now lives in Chicago and works as a cleaner.
+Jupiter Jones was born at sea after her astronomer father was murdered by Russian police and her mother relocated to the US.
+Jupiter now lives in Chicago and works as a cleaner.
 Her boyfriend Vasiliy has persuaded her to sell her eggs to earn money and she has signed up under the name of her friend Katherine Dunlevy.
 This brings her DNA to the attention of intergalactic bounty hunters.
-As she goes in for the operation, rival bounty hunter Caine Wise rescues her from an attempt to kill her by aliens posing as the doctors.
-He whisks her away on hover boots furiously pursued by the aliens through the skies of Chicago.
+As she goes in for the operation, bounty hunter Caine Wise rescues her from an attempt to kill her by aliens posing as the doctors.
+He whisks her away on hover boots furiously pursued by the aliens.
 Caine explains that the recurrence of her strands of DNA has marked her as the reincarnation of the matriarch of the House of Abrasax.
 This makes her the queen of Earth, something that Jupiter finds ridiculous given her lowly status.
 Taking her aboard the base hidden inside the Red Spot of Jupiter, Caine, himself a genetic crossbreed that is half-wolf, half-human, introduces her to the scientific marvels of the milliard species that inhabit the galaxy.
 At the centre of this is the millennia-old House of Abrasax, the original seeders of humanity on Earth.
-However, this has brought the matriarch’s three children, each the powerful owners of important sectors of the galaxy, seeking to take advantage of her inheritance.
-What Jupiter does not realise is that her people’s longevity is based on constantly rejuvenating their bodies in a serum distilled from humans and that Earth has been cultivated for the sole purpose of being bred to overflow so that its people can now be harvested.
+However, this has brought the matriarch’s three children, each the powerful owners of important sectors of the galaxy, seeking to take advantage of Jupiter’s inheritance.
+What Jupiter does not realise is that her people’s longevity is based on constantly rejuvenating their bodies in a serum distilled from humans and that Earth has been cultivated for the sole purpose of being bred .so that its people can now be harvested.

 I happily still hold the cheerleading banner for The Wachowskis.
 Mainstream critical consensus is a strange and fickle beast that far too often wants to make blanket assumptions based on very subjective things like ‘being bored’ or ‘I didn’t understand what was going on’ and is notoriously intolerant of such notions as embracing the conception and ideas of a work.
 Science-fiction is often a genre that requires people give filmmakers a certain amount of rope to see where they are going.
 It is worth noting that the initial critical view of 2001: A Space Odyssey (1968) was one of confusion and boredom, while people also tried to tell George Lucas that audiences would ever understand the world he created in Star Wars (1977).

-There is the same sense in Flash Gordon (as well as Star Wars) of a galaxy inhabited by multifarious species, while the heroine here is even accompanied by a human-animal hybrid, Channing Tatum’s Caine, who at one point says he has more in common with a dog than a human, who could easily sit alongside Flash Gordon‘s Hawk Man, Lion Men and Shark Men.
+Here we get the same sense we do in Flash Gordon (as well as Star Wars) of a galaxy inhabited by multifarious species.
+The heroine here is even accompanied by a human-animal hybrid, Channing Tatum’s Caine, who at one point says he has more in common with a dog than a human, who could easily sit alongside Flash Gordon‘s Hawk Man, Lion Men and Shark Men.
 Both films also centre around villain’s climactic plans to marry the heroine.
 (You also cannot help but think the choice of Jupiter Jones as the name of Mila Kunis’s heroine is The Wachowskis tipping their hand that they are fans of the 1960s/70s juvenile detective novel series The Three Investigators).

 Another thing I like about The Wachowskis is that they push the creative bar on their films into a stratosphere that is light years ahead of any other competitor.
-You could compare Jupiter Ascending to the Star Wars prequels – both films come with enormous creativity placed into their backgrounds but with George Lucas you feel that he has done precious little to think about the sociology, the rationale and cultures of the worlds he creates in anything beyond novelty costuming depth.
+You could compare Jupiter Ascending to the Star Wars prequels or the Disney series that started only a few months after this – both films come with enormous creativity placed into their backgrounds but with George Lucas and Disney, you feel that precious little has been done .to think about the sociology, the rationale and cultures of the worlds .created in anything beyond novelty costuming depth.

-The Wachowskis love coming up with wild rationalisations and here create a fascinatingly original universe – one where the Earth is no more than an intergalactic breeding pen created by another species of human that has existed since before the dinosaurs; where the animal hybrids of Flash Gordon are rationalised as being genetically crossbred for military use; the idea that reincarnation is nothing more than the same genetic sequence repeating itself after numerous possible combinations; that the reason for the Red Spot of Jupiter has been storming for hundreds of years is that it secretly houses an alien base; or in the creation of a complex series of political machinations and rivalries that challenge something of the complexity of Frank Herbert’s Dune (1965).
+The Wachowskis love coming up with wild rationalisations and here create a fascinatingly original universe – one where the Earth is no more than an intergalactic breeding pen created by another species of human that has existed since before the dinosaurs; where the animal hybrids of Flash Gordon are rationalised as being genetically crossbred for military use; the idea that Reincarnation. is nothing more than the same genetic sequence repeating itself; that the reason for the Red Spot of Jupiter has been storming for hundreds of years is that it secretly houses an alien base; or in the creation of a complex series of political machinations and rivalries that challenge the complexity of Frank Herbert’s Dune (1965).

 The visual effects throughout are expectedly stunning – there are some shots of ships gracefully emerging out of the storm clouds of Jupiter or the ice rings of Saturn constructed for the pure beauty of it that give you fanboy orgasms.
 The climax of the film is a breathless sequence filled with mass destruction, people fighting on the edge of collapsing structures and colossal fireballs erupting below, before the extraordinarily triumphal last minute rescue.